 Trastuzumab (Herceptin)

-Trastuzumab (Herceptin) injection products are used with other medications or after other medications have been used to treat a certain type of breast cancer that has spread to other parts of the body.
-It helps during and after treatment with other medications to decrease the chance of a certain type of breast cancer recurrence.
+Trastuzumab (brand names – Herceptin, Kanjinti, Ogivri, Trazimera) injection is an FDA-approved treatment for breast, oesophagus, and stomach cancer that has spread to other parts of the body.
+Trastuzumab (Herceptin) helps during and after treatment with other medications to decrease the chance of a certain type of breast cancer recurrence.

 It is in a class of medications called monoclonal antibodies.
-It works by stopping the growth of cancer cells.
+Trastuzumab works by stopping the growth of cancer cells.

 Trastuzumab Injection